CalC-CoolCoder/CoolCode/README.md

-# CoolCode
+# Cal C. CoolCoder's cool code
-Some really COOL CODE
+Any of the COOL CODE I want to publish to GitHub goes here.